robotmoose/robotmoose/README.md

 ./superstar > log &
 ```

 You should now be able to point your web browser to http://localhost:8081/pilot/ and see your local copy of the web user interface.
-Connect a backend to this local interface using:
+Connect a robot backend to this local interface using:
 ```
 cd ~/robotmoose/tabula_rasa
 make
 ./backend --robot yourbot --superstar http://localhost:8081/
 ```

+### Fun Tricks
+The superstar server has been tested with up to ten robots and pilots connected.
+Normally, each robot has a unique name, which allows the pilot to control it.

+If you give several robots the same name, the pilot interface jumps between their sensor data as they report it, which isn't very useful.
+But all the robots read the same pilot commands, so they move together like synchronized swimmers!

+If several pilots connect to the same robot, they all see the same sensor data, but the pilot's commands overwrite each other, which makes for very jerky driving.